-The Radisson Paraiso is one of the most conveniently located hotels in Mexico City, situated in the cultural and business areas next to the main Periferico South Freeway and Insurgentes Avenue.
-Our Mexico D.F hotel's guests enjoy easy access to surrounding attractions, including Perisur Mall, home to the largest movie complex in Latin America.
-Guests can also visit Aztec ruins or the Zona Rosa, see famous Diego Rivera murals or watch an exciting Cruz Azul soccer game.
-Other nearby attractions include the México National Autonomous University Campus, Sala Netzahualcoyotl Music Hall, the Carrillo Gil Art Museum, Anahuacalli Museum, the Soumaya Museum, Loreto and Cuicuilco Malls and the Medical Hospital.
+Nestled in the heart of the Distrito Federal, the Radisson Paraiso Hotel Mexico City makes it easy to enjoy the best of Mexico's vibrant culture and exciting art, dining and shopping scenes.
+Business travelers appreciate easy access to the main Periferico South Freeway and Insurgentes Avenue in the heart of the busiest business district in Mexico D.F.
+The hotel also gives leisure travelers quick commutes to nearby Perisur Mall, home to the largest movie complex in Latin America.
+Ask the concierge about visiting nearby Aztec ruins or the Zona Rosa, go fan-watching at a Cruz Azul soccer game or stroll through Anahuacalli Museum to see a collection of Mexican artifacts in a building designed by Diego Rivera.
+Other nearby attractions include the México National Autonomous University Campus, Sala Netzahualcoyotl Music Hall, the Carrillo Gil Art Museum, the Soumaya Museum, Loreto and Cuicuilco Malls and the Medical Hospital.

 - Anahuacalli Museum